The state of Missouri allows for absentee voting if you:

 Kansas City, MO 64108

-Once an application is received, a ballot will be mailed to the voter within three business days.
+Once an application is received, a ballot will be mailed to the voter within three business days once the ballot is available.

 A person who is confined at home, or at a nursing or rehabilitative facility may request to be placed on the permanently disabled list.
 These voters will automatically receive an absentee application for every election in their jurisdiction.
 Also, they will not be required to have their absentee ballots notarized.
 Click here to download this form.